Bachelor of Early Learning Program Development (Honours)

 B. Reporting of Incidents of Student Injury during a Practicum Experience

-- Should students experience personal injury of any kind, this must be reported immediately to the Placement Employer and Clinical Instructor/Responsible Faculty/Field Placement Supervisor.
+- Should students experience personal injury of any kind, this must be reported immediately to the Placement Employer and Responsible Faculty/Field Placement Supervisor.
 The Placement Employer will provide first-aid that may be necessary, including arranging for transportation to emergency medical services if required.
-The Clinical Instructor/Responsible Faculty/Field Placement Supervisor will notify the Program Coordinator and Chair and complete an Unpaid Work/Education Placement-Accident Report (UWEP-04) and will send this to the College's Occupational Health & Safety Office.
-Where necessary, the Occupational Health & Safety Office will complete a WSIB 7 form, a MTCU Letter of Authorization to Represent Placement Employer and a MTCU Work/Education Placement Agreement Form.
+The Responsible Faculty/Field Placement Supervisor will notify the Program Coordinator and Chair and complete an Unpaid Work/Education Placement-Accident Report (UWEP-04) and will send this to the College's Occupational Health & Safety Office.
+Where necessary, the Occupational Health & Safety Office will complete a WSIB 7 form, a MAESD Letter of Authorization to Represent Placement Employer and a MAESD Work/Education Placement Agreement Form.

 C. Reporting of student involvement in situations of possible injury to clients during a practicum experience or student damage to facility property

-- Should students be involved in situations where there is alleged damage to resources/physical property at the Practicum site, this concern must be reported immediately to the Practicum Site and to the Clinical Instructor/Responsible Faculty/Placement Officer.
-The faculty member will inform the Program Coordinator and Department Chair for a discussion of program expectations and implications.
-It is the responsibility of the Clinical Instructor/Responsible Faculty/Placement Officer to complete an incident report with the Chair accountable to ensure all documentation is obtained and to inform College officials accordingly.
+- Should students be involved in situations where there is alleged damage to resources/physical property at the Practicum site, this concern must be reported immediately to the Practicum Site and to the Responsible Faculty/Placement Officer.
+The Faculty member will inform the Program Coordinator and Department Chair for a discussion of program expectations and implications.
+It is the responsibility of the Responsible Faculty/Placement Officer to complete an incident report with the Chair accountable to ensure all documentation is obtained and to inform College officials accordingly.

 Professional Engagement Placement Policies